 - Operating While Tired – Being exhausted is another cause of surgical mistakes.
 Surgeons, especially ones in their residency, are often overworked and very tired.
 When we are sleepy, we can miss things or try to rush through something.

 In other words, errors can often be avoided if surgical teams communicate with each other, receive proper training, and know to always follow proper procedures before and after surgery.
 While some errors are clear results of malpractice or negligence, others are not.
-A Boston medical malpractice lawyer can help you with your case and determine what steps should be taken.
+A Rhode Island surgical malpractice lawyer can help you with your case and determine what steps should be taken.

-How a Lawyer May Help With Your Medical Malpractice Case
+How a Lawyer May Help With Your Surgical Malpractice Case

 Even if your case seems like a clear case of negligence, it’s still better to have a lawyer at your side.
 They will negotiate a settlement for you and speak to the hospital, surgical team, insurance companies, and any other involved entities.
 This leaves you and your loved ones to focus on your recovery instead of stressing over the case.